California governor rejects legal drug injection sites

 Wiener called Newsom's veto “tragic,” and San Francisco Mayor London Breed said the veto by the former mayor of San Francisco is “disappointing.”

+Laura Thomas, director of HIV and harm reduction policy at San Francisco AIDS foundation, said supporters provided research and data, and Newsom's call for more study is “disingenuous” and "insulting.”

-“We don’t need additional studies or working groups to determine whether safe consumption sites are effective," Wiener said.
+“We don’t need additional studies or working groups to determine whether safe consumption sites are effective," said Wiener.
 “These sites are a proven strategy to reduce overdose deaths, pressure on emergency rooms, and public drug use, while expanding access to drug treatment.”

-But Senate GOP Leader Scott Wilk said in a statement at the same time that the bill amounts to “giving people free needles and a safe place to shoot up.”

-Wilk and other Senate Republicans sent a letter to Newsom, a Democrat, urging him to reject creating "drug dens” that they said could potentially subject local providers to federal charges, though U.S. officials have said they are considering allowing the sites with “ appropriate guardrails.”
+The veto left Republican leaders in the Legislature in the rare position of praising Newsom, a Democrat.

+"People struggling with addiction need help, not a legal place to shoot up,” said Senate GOP Leader Scott Wilk, whose members had urged a veto in a letter to Newsom.

 The first two publicly recognized overdose prevention sites in the United States opened in New York City in December and have been credited with intervening in more than 150 overdoses.
 Rhode Island approved testing similar centers for two years.

-More than 2 1/2 times as many San Franciscans died of accidental drug overdoses in 2020 — a record roughly 700 people — than died from COVID-19 that year, San Francisco Mayor London Breed said earlier.
+More than 2 1/2 times as many San Franciscans died of accidental drug overdoses in 2020 — a record roughly 700 people — than died from COVID-19 that year, Breed said earlier.
 She cited spiking drug overdose rates in declaring an emergency in the Tenderloin neighborhood in December.

 Nationwide, drug overdose deaths increased 28.5% to more than 100,000 during the 12-month period ending in April 2021 over the same period a year earlier, according to the U.S. Centers for Disease Control and Prevention, including about 10,000 Californians.